No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 This is an innovative platform for studying Korean using flashcards.
 It combines modern technology with tried-and-true methods to help users.

-DuoCards app breaks down tasks into bite-size tasks, focusing on specific words, phrases, or grammar points.
+The DuoCards app breaks down tasks into bite-sized tasks, focusing on specific words, phrases, or grammar points.

 Each card includes native speaker audio.
 It ensures correct pronunciation and helps users improve their listening skills.